Space Quiz

 In steady and level flight, the sum of forces is zero.
 The aircraft still moves forward.
 What is it?

-1. Dynamic Stability
+1. Inertial Stability

-2. Inertial Stability
+2. Static Stability

 3. Steady Stability

-4. Static Stability
+4. Dynamic Stability

 The aircraft is stable in its motion - Dynamic Stability